AlinaKriutchenko/Data-Engineering/PredictHQ-Dataset/Predicthq-Bronze-To-Silver-Unified.md

-# Predicthq-Bronze-To-Silver-Unified (PredictHQ).
+# A creation of Predicthq-Bronze-To-Silver-Unified from PredictHQ data.

+* Duplicates removed
-A single unified events dataset where only unique active events are kept. \ <br/>
+* Only active events a kept.
+* Update
+* Removal deleted events from old records.
-Duplicates removal.  <br/> Adding 'event-group' columns for single and recurring events.
+* Adding an 'event-group' column for single (true) and recurring events (false).

 ### Import function module